OISF/suricata/doc/userguide/lua/lua-usage.rst

 =====================

 Lua scripting can be used in two components of Suricata.
-The first is in output an the second one in rules in the detection engine.
+The first is in output and the second one in rules in the detection engine.

 Both features are using a list of functions to access to data extracted by Suricata.
 You can get the list of functions in the :ref:`lua-functions` page.